SPECS-Zurich-GmbH/nanonis_tramea/README.md

 ## Change Log

+### 1.0.6
+Fixed the programmatic control of the Oscilloscope High Resolution graph, where some functions now include an input for channel selection to support the 4-channel version of this graph.
-### 1.0.3
+### 1.0.5
-Added the function Util.VersionGet to get the software version, the MCVA5 preamplifier functions, and the V5e Generic PI Controller functions.
+Fixed some missing variable names in the function declaration of some MCVA functions.
+Removed a check in the ParseError function which set a different error string offset for functions returning exactly 8 bytes.
 ### 1.0.4
 Fixed the indentation of two Script functions (Script.Open and Script.LUTOpen) which triggered an error when trying to use the class.
 Changed the behavior of the returnDebugInfo function so that nothing is printed out if there is no error.
-### 1.0.5
+### 1.0.3
-Fixed some missing variable names in the function declaration of some MCVA functions.
-Removed a check in the ParseError function which set a different error string offset for functions returning exactly 8 bytes.
+Added the function Util.VersionGet to get the software version, the MCVA5 preamplifier functions, and the V5e Generic PI Controller functions.